VICE-Team/svn-mirror/vice/doc/ReadmeSDL.txt

 Left/Right work as Page up/down on the file selector, otherwise left does Cancel and right enters the selected submenu.

-The joystick command Activate is behaves as Cancel while in the menu.
+The joystick command Activate behaves as Cancel while in the menu.

 2.2 Hotkeys